-EU law - which has equal force with national law - confers rights and obligations on the authorities in each Member State, as well as individuals and businesses.
-The authorities in each Member State are responsible for implementing EU legislation in national law and enforcing it correctly, and they must guarantee citizens’ rights under these laws.
+EU law - which has equal force with national law - confers rights and obligations on the authorities in each member country, as well as individuals and businesses.
+The authorities in each member country are responsible for implementing EU legislation in national law and enforcing it correctly, and they must guarantee citizens’ rights under these laws.

 EU legislation takes the form of:

 EU case-law is made up of judgments from the European Union's Court of Justice, which interpret EU legislation.